microsoft/presidio/docs/development.md

 TODO: add

-### Build and Run end-to-end tests locally
+### Build and run end-to-end tests locally

 Building and testing presidio locally, as explained above, can give good assurance on new changes and on regressions that might have introduced during development.
-As an easier method to build and automatically run end-to-end tests, use the `run.bat` script from the project root:
+As an easier method to build and automatically run end-to-end tests, is to use the `run.bat` script found in the project root:

 On Windows CMD / Powershell:
  ```bash